 How Does a Car Become Certified?

 Most certified pre-owned vehicles have low mileage, are in "like-new" condition, have never been in an accident, and have a clean vehicle history report.
+Many of the vehicles that qualify for certification come from rental fleets, off-lease vehicles and dealer trade-ins.

 Each certified used car is driven and inspected in accordance to a checklist that may contain 100 or more points including but not limited to, engine and transmission, airbags, exhaust system, safety equipment, suspension, brakes, tires and wheels, doors, paint, hoses, engine belts, battery, lights, windows, interior, electrical system, and more.